Connecting classical finite exchangeability to quantum theory: The classical de Finetti's representation theorem

-Why are these bounds important?
+~\\ Why are these bounds important?
 First, statistical problems and experiments involve exchangeable sequences that are always finite.
 It is not possible to perform an infinite number of trials.
 Second, de Finetti's theorem provides a useful and simple representation of the mechanism generating the data (which, in turn, can be inverted to estimate $\boldsymbol{\theta}$ from the counts $n_1,\dots,n_6$ via Bayes' rule).
-Consequently, practitioners are still inclined to use de Finetti's theorem as an approximation for the mechanism generating the finite exchangeable sequence.
-These facts motivate the search for representation theorems that apply to both the finite and the infinite case.
+Consequently, practitioners are still inclined to use de Finetti's theorem as an approximation for the mechanism generating the finite exchangeable sequence and use these bounds to assess the error of the approximation for a particular inference.\footnote{In the previous example, the inference is the computation of $P_n\left(\begin{gathered}\text{ \usefont{U}{dice3d}{m}{n}$\stackrel{\text{3a}}{}$ $\stackrel{\text{3a}}{}$}\end{gathered}\right)- P_n\left(\begin{gathered}\text{ \usefont{U}{dice3d}{m}{n}$\stackrel{\text{3a}}{}$ $\stackrel{\text{3b}}{}$ }\end{gathered}\right)+P_n\left(\begin{gathered}\text{ \usefont{U}{dice3d}{m}{n}$\stackrel{\text{3b}}{}$ $\stackrel{\text{3b}}{}$}\end{gathered}\right)$.} These facts motivate the search for representation theorems that apply to both the finitely and the infinitely exchangeable case.